Storks (film): Critical response

-On review aggregator Rotten Tomatoes, the film has an approval rating of 65% based on 139 reviews and has an average rating of 6.10/10.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 65% based on 138 reviews and has an average rating of 6.10/10.
 The website's critical consensus reads, "Colorful animation and a charming cast help Storks achieve a limited liftoff, but scattershot gags and a confused, hyperactively unspooled plot keep it from truly soaring."
 On Metacritic, the film has a score of 56 out of 100 based on 31 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Michael Rechtshaffen of The Hollywood Reporter gave the film a positive review and said: "There's a nice, snappy playfulness in the rapport between Samberg and engaging newcomer Crown.
 That lively, back-and-forth vibe also extends to the Aniston/Burrell and Key/Peele dynamic."
 Peter Hartlaub of San Francisco Chronicle wrote: "Whoever is running Warner Animation Group appears to be allowing the lunatics to run the asylum.
 And that is a wonderful thing."
 Tom Russo of The Boston Globe gave the film three stars out of four and said "Storks are known for delivering bundles that are irresistible, exhaustingly active at times, and frequently pretty darn messy.
 How completely appropriate, then, that Warner Bros.'
 3-D animated feature Storks delivers the same."

 Owen Gleiberman of Variety gave the film a mixed review and called it "a strenuously unfunny animated comedy".
 Samantha Ladwig of IGN rated the film a 4 1/2 (of 10) and said "Storks starts off well enough and delivers a few laughs, but ultimately it isn't quite sure of what it is."
 Jesse Hassenger of The A.V.
 Club noted the "filmmakers' assumption [...] that if lines are said very fast and in silly voices, they will become funny," and criticized Warner Bros. for putting out a generic animation along the same, safe lines of what "other second-tier animation houses" are producing: "The Lego Movie brought with it the hope that the studio might reclaim some of the animation territory it has long ceded to other studios.
 Storks, though, is just another okay cartoon."

 Joe Morgenstern of The Wall Street Journal gave the film a negative review, saying "The whole movie seems to be on fast-forward, with crushingly brainless dialogue, hollow imagery and no way of slowing down the febrile action or making sense of the chaotic plot."
 Barbara VanDenburgh of The Arizona Republic said, "Storks is charmless with rote obligation.
 This is a kid's film for hire, with none of the creativity, emotion and design that elevate the genre to art, or even simply a fun time at the movies."

+LGBTQ representation

+Storks was noted for its inclusion of same-gender couples.
+GLAAD called it "casually inclusive of same-sex couples."